tacosontitan/project-odin/README.md

 # ⚡ Project Odin

-This project is a simple but effective web application for streamlining the development process when working within a team environment.
+Project Odin is a simple but effective web application for streamlining the development process when working within a team environment.
 It is designed to be a one-stop-shop for all of your project management needs.

-Currently, the project is under a codename of "Project Odin" and is in the early stages of development.
+Currently, the project is under a codename and is in the early stages of development.

 ![License](https://img.shields.io/github/license/tacosontitan/project-odin?logo=github&style=for-the-badge)